redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 ### Git Branches

-The last major thing I'll discuss in this introduction is what branching is and how it affects how you'll use Git.
+The last major thing I'll discuss in this introduction is what branching is and how it will affect your Git use.

-Branches are a feature of distributed version control that allow you to store multiple versions of the same Git repository.
-This allows each developer to work on their own branch before merging their contributions to another branch designated by a team as the primary branch.
+Branches are features of distributed version control that allow you to store multiple versions of the same Git repository.
+Having multiple branches allows each developer to work on version of the codebase (or docbase) before merging their contributions to another branch designated by a team as the primary branch.
 Nor are you restricted to one branch per person.
 You might want to perform your testing on a `test` branch, draft your documentation on a `docs-draft` branch, and your save your polished code on a `feature` branch.
-The names can be whatever they want.
-However, a developer team may have a "branching strategy" that guides how branches are named and how they interact with one another.
+The names can be whatever you want.
+However, a development team may have a "branching strategy" that guides how branches are named and how they interact with one another.

 #### Adding a New Branch